yearofmoo/Fx.CSS3/README.md

 ```

-## Using a CSS className as a property
+## Using a CSS class as the animation value

-Fx.CSS3 also supports classNames as properties for animation:
+Fx.CSS3 also supports CSS classes as properties for animation:

 ```javascript
 element.morph('.active');